-- a.
-Run the following command to check if the application is running.
-The output of this command should show five containers up and running. docker-compose ps - b.
-Run the following command to access the application logs of a given container. docker logs -f <service\container\name> .
-Note: The service container name can be accessed by the output of the command docker-compose ps . - c.
-The service container name can be accessed by the output of the command docker-compose ps. - d.
-Run the following command to stop the application (if required). sudo docker-compose down - 7.
+- Run the following command to check if the application is running.
+The output of this command should shows five containers up and running. docker-compose ps - Run the following command to access application logs of a given container. docker logs -f service_container_name> Note: Service container name can be accessed by output of the command docker-compose ps. - Run the following command to stop the application (if required). sudo docker-compose down - 7.
 Once the application starts, an API key will be generated that will be required to authenticate with the Hyperscale Compliance engine.
 This key will be found in the docker container logs of the controller service.

-'''

 Docker logs -f service_container_name>

-'''

-$\odot$ Service container name can be accessed by output of the command docker-compose ps.
+3 Service container name can be accessed by output of the command docker-compose ps.

-The above command displays an output similar to the following where the string NEWLY GENERATED API KEY c an be grepped from the log::
+The above command displays an output similar to the following where the string NEWLY GENERATED API KEY c an be grabbed from the log: